 After the Session

 Once you are finished, you will be given the opportunity to rinse the electrode gel out of your hair.
 The person running the experiment will show you to the lab bathroom, where we have a flexible shower hose attached to the sink, to facilitate such rinsing.
-This is why we ask you to bring your own towel/blow-dryer.
+This is why we ask you to bring your own towel.
+As noted above, there is a blow-dryer available to use in the lab as well.

 After that, when you leave, you can return the way you came – either through the main building and down the elevator, or simply down the stairs and out the side entrance at the ground floor.